Juvasshytta

-Juvasshytta is a mountain tourist station with restaurant and accommodation, located in Jotunheimen, in Lom municipality, Norway.
+Juvasshytta is a mountain tourist station with restaurant and accommodation, located in the mountain Juvvasshøe in Lom Municipality in Innlandet county, Norway.

 It is located at an elevation of 1841 m, and is accessible by road, the highest road in Northern Europe.
 There is a public bus connection from Lom.
 Juvasshytta is used as a base station for walks to the summit of Galdhøpiggen, at 2469 m elevation, the highest mountain in Northern Europe.
 The area and the road is usually open from May to September, and closed the rest of the year.

 Juvasshytta was originally built in 1884.
 The road was built in 1936.

 About 1 km from Juvasshytta, there is the Galdhøpiggen Summer Ski Centre, a small ski resort, which is open all summer.
 It has a height of 350 m with a top altitude of 2200 m.
 There is one ski lift and two pistes.